WHICH SEASON TO ELOPE IN NORWAY

 AUTUMN ELOPEMENT IN NORWAY

-Autumn in Norway is from September until November, and the temperature ranges from 40 degrees fahrenheit well down below freezing point.
-Autumn is when the stunning colours comes out and the tourist start to leave.
-This is probably my favorite season, cause the air is crisp and the sunlight warm and cozy.
+Autumn in Norway is from September until November.
+The temperature ranges from 40 degrees fahrenheit well down below freezing point.
+The fall is when the stunning colours comes out and the tourist start to leave.
+Probably my favourite season, cause the air is crisp and the sunlight warm and cozy.

 - This your last chance to head up the mountains, so make the best of it.
 If you are lucky you will get the first snow covered mountain tops as a backdrop for your ceremony.

-- This is also the perfect season to go stargazing.
+- A dark crisp autumn sky, perfect to go stargazing.
 Stay away from cities and heavy lit areas the get the best views.

-- Autumn is the season for colours in Norway.
+- Seeing the colours coming alive.
 How about ending the day with a bonfire overlooking the yellow foliage dropping down into a magical fjord?

 WINTER ELOPEMENT IN NORWAY

-Winter in Norway is from December until February and the temperature ranges from 10-40 degrees fahrenheit.
+Winter ranges from December until February and the temperature ranges from 10-40 degrees fahrenheit.
 Most of Norway partially or fully covered in snow during these months.
 This is the time to think different!

-- This time of year is definitely the best time to see the Northern lights, and north of the polar circle is where you see it the best.
+- The winter months is definitely the best time to see the Northern lights, and north of the polar circle is where you see it the best.
 Norway is in fact the best place in the world to witness this phenomena.

 - In the northern parts of Norway you have the Midnight sun during the summer months, but you also have the Polar nights during the winter time.
 This means the sun does not rise at all.
 That does not necessarily mean that you will have 24 hours of pitch black (though most of the day might be), but there are several hours with blue hour which can result in a magnificent, arctic light.

-- Winter time is playtime.
+- Jack Frost means playtime.
 Why not ski on your wedding day?
 Or do a dog sledding ride to your ceremony spot?
 Norwegians are known to be born with skis on their legs, so there will be no lack of slopes or vast snow covered mountain ranges to loose yourself in.

 Whatever you choose, remember that this is YOUR elopement day.
 Your personal and authentic day, which is entirely about what makes you both come alive and feel connected.
 Let me help you build a day that’s entirely about you, your love, and your new adventure together.